tailscale/tmemes/docs/api.md

 - `top-popular` sorts entries from the last 1 hour in reverse order of creation time (as `recent`); entries older than that are sorted by popularity.

+- `score` sorts entries by a blended score that is based on popularity but which gives extra weight to recent entries.

 ## Filtering

 Where relevant, the query parameter `creator=ID` filters for results created by